oils-for-unix/oils/doc/options.md

 ## FAQ: Aren't Global Variables Bad?

-Options are technically globals, but Oil controls them in 2 ways:
+Options are technically globals, but YSH controls them in 2 ways:

 1. It has scoped mutation with Ruby-like [blocks](proc-block-func.html).
     - Example: `shopt --unset errexit { false }`
-2. Like all Bourne shells, Oil uses process-based concurrency.
+2. Like all Bourne shells, YSH uses process-based concurrency.
 It doesn't have shared memory.

 ## Related Documents